dmx-systems/dmx-documentation/docs/devel.rst

 Value vs. Entity
 ----------------

 We've seen values in DMX are immutable.
 When an address's (parent) street and postal code (children) change, a *new* Address topic is created.
 Now lets consider another change-request, Peter Meyer changes his phone number, and apply the very same rule as with the address.
 As the particular person (parent) phone (child) combination does not yet exist, a *new* Person topic would be created.
 That is we have now 2 "Peter Meyer" topics when in reality there is only one.
-The uniqueness criteria (see "Semantic Storage") is violated.
+The uniqueness criteria (see :ref:`semantic-storage`) is violated.

 The solution is to introduce another concept -- **Entity** -- and categorize composite types either as value type or entity type.